luyadev/luya/docs/guide/install-structures.md

         ],

         /*
          * The composition component handles your languages and they way your urls will look like.
-The composition componentn will
+The composition components will
-         * automatically add the language prefix you have defined in `default` to your url (the language part in the url "example.com/EN/homepage").
+         * automatically add the language prefix wich is defined in `default` to your url (the language part in the url, f.e. "yourdomain.com/en/homepage").
          *
-         * hidden: (boolean) If this website is not multilingual you can hidde the composition, other whise you have to enable this.
+         * hidden: (boolean) If this website is not multi lingual you can hide the composition, other whise you have to enable this.
          */
         'composition' => [
-            'hidden' => true, // you will not have languages in your url (most case for pages which are not multi lingual) 'default' => ['langShortCode' => 'en'], // the default language for the composition should match your default language shortCode in the langauge table.
+            'hidden' => true, // no language in your url (most case for pages which are not multilingual) 'default' => ['langShortCode' => 'en'], // the default language for the composition should match your default language shortCode in the langauge table.
         ],

         /*
-         * When you are enabling the cache, luya will cache cms blocks and speed up the system in different ways.
+         * If cache is enabled LUYA will cache cms blocks and speed up the system in different ways.
 In the prep config
-         * we use the DummyCache to "fake" the caching behavior, but actually nothing gets cached, when your in production you should
+         * we use the DummyCache to imitate the caching behavior, but actually nothing gets cached.
+In production you should change to
          * use caching which matches your hosting environment.
 In most cases yii\caching\FileCache will result in fast website.
          *
          * http://www.yiiframework.com/doc-2.0/guide-caching-data.html#cache-apis